TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Strutted.md

 <br />

-After a time enumerating the system we found `credentials` in the `tomcat-users.xml` file at tomcat path `/var/lib/tomcat9/conf`:
+After a time enumerating the system, we found `credentials` in the `tomcat-users.xml` file at tomcat path `/var/lib/tomcat9/conf`:

 <br />